Anxiety and Family Constellations

 emotional fragmentation

-Family Constellations explores whether anxiety may be linked to disruptions in attachment, belonging, or connection within the family system.
+Family Constellations explores whether anxiety may relate to disruptions in attachment, belonging, or parent–child connection within the family system.

 Hidden Loyalties and Anxiety

-Sometimes anxiety can reflect unconscious loyalty to someone in the family who suffered greatly.
+Sometimes anxiety may reflect unconscious loyalty to someone in the family who experienced suffering, danger, fear, or loss.

 This may appear as: